There is one thing I know for sure to be true about us, as homeschooling moms.

 Sometimes, having someone help you take a step back and see the good is enough to give yourself a little grace.

 Sometimes, looking at the progress your child has made over the past year, is better than worrying about next year.
+(This is also a great help for staying motivated when homeschooling!)

 Sometimes, you just need someone to tell you that what you are doing matters and you are not alone.